24TongL01/cor.package/README.md

 <!-- badges: end -->

 **cor.package** is an R package designed for efficiently calculating correlation coefficients and correlation matrices, as well as visualizing the results.
-It implements custom correlation calculation functions to compare against R's built-in cor function, with added flexibility(added process of handling NA value and choices of calculating difference types of correlation coefficients) and efficiency(through Rcpp).
+It implements custom correlation calculation functions to compare against R's built-in cor function, with added flexibility(added process of handling NA values and choices of calculating different types of correlation coefficients) and efficiency(through Rcpp).

 - **Improvements compared to in-built cor function**: The cor_new function enhances the original cor function by introducing flexible options for handling missing values (NA) with different approaches.
 Additionally, for high-dimensional calculations, I incorporated a visualization process in the efficient_corr_matrix function, making it easier to interpret results in complex scenarios.
-Furthermore, I implemented a C++ function using Rcpp to compare the speed differences between functions written in R and C++.
+Furthermore, I implemented a C++ function using Rcpp to compare the speed differences between function written in R and C++.

 ## Function